OusStack/FE-Weather-Journal-App/README.md

 # Weather-Journal App Project

 ## Overview
+Weather Journal App is a web app that records a weather journal for users.
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions